Retention Induced Biases in a Recommendation System with Heterogeneous Users: Treatment Algorithm and A/B Experimentation

-As depicted in \Cref{fig:prop1}, for \Cref{prop:main_result} to hold, the recommendation quality in the high segment only decreases mildly, while the low segment’s recommendation quality improves significantly.
-In fact, the $q_3$ elasticity of $q_1$, formally defined as $-(\Delta q_1 / q_1^*) / (\Delta q_3 / q_3^*)$, is greater than 9 for all $q_1$ and $q_3$ that satisfy \Cref{prop:main_result} (refer to \Cref{cor:elasticity} for a formal proof).
+As depicted in \cref{fig:prop1}, for \Cref{prop:main_result} to hold, the recommendation quality in the high segment only decreases mildly, while the low segment’s recommendation quality improves significantly.
+In fact, the $q_3$ elasticity of $q_1$, formally defined as $-(\Delta q_1 / q_1^*) / (\Delta q_3 / q_3^*)$, is greater than 9 for all $q_1$ and $q_3$ that satisfy \Cref{prop:main_result}.
 Therefore, the intuition behind \Cref{lemma:churn-down-mass-down} generally applies: the more substantial improvement in the low segment has a more immediate impact, while the negative impact in the high segment materializes more slowly.